longyu065/TChart/README.md

 # TChart
-Use tianditu js api  and HighChart to achieve add chart overlay with tianditu just test
+Use tianditu js api  and HighChart； to achieve add chart overlay with tianditu； just test；
+#find many error;